MrWinston700/train_app/README.md

 ## Usage

 User will have to sign up or log in to fully interact with website.
-Once logged in, user will be able to see their profile with all the trains they have booked along with the additional routes they have created for that train
+Once logged in, user will be able to see their profile with all the trains they have booked along with the additional routes they have created for that train.
-User can delete any route they no longer want
+User can delete any route they no longer want.
-User can add routes via the home page with routes created by the admin as well as others
+User can add routes via the home page with routes created by the admin as well as others.

-## challenge
+## Challenge

-Most challenging aspect of this project was setting up omniAuth for user sign in/ sign up and creating a nested attribute for users to submit
+Most challenging aspect of this project was setting up omniAuth for user sign in/ sign up and creating a nested attribute for users to submit.

-## future implementations
+## Future Implementations

  ui overhaul